sveltejs/kit/documentation/docs/01-routing.md

 ### Endpoints

-Endpoints are modules written in `.js` (or `.ts`) files that export functions corresponding to HTTP methods.
-Their job is to allow pages to read and write data that is only available on the server (for example in a database, or on the filesystem).
+Endpoints are modules written in `.js` (or `.ts`) files that export [request handler](/docs/types#sveltejs-kit-requesthandler) functions corresponding to HTTP methods.
+Their job is to make it possible to read and write data that is only available on the server (for example in a database, or on the filesystem).

-If an endpoint has the same filename as a page (except for the extension), the page will get its props from the endpoint.
-So a page like `src/routes/items/[id].svelte` could get its props from this file:

 ```js
 /// file: src/routes/items/[id].js